 Plan ahead, stick to a timeline, resource properly, and start the process at least 6 months before delivery date.

-Long term and strategic financial planning should eventually become a year-round exercise that is incorporated into the normal forecast and budget cycle of any business unit.
-It may take 4-6 months from the time research requests are made to the deliverable being shared with executives.
+Long-term and strategic financial planning should eventually become a year-round exercise that is incorporated into the normal forecast and budget cycle of any business unit.
+It may take four to six months from the time research requests are made to the deliverable being shared with executives.
 The strategic and long-term plan will have to be done in correlation with the normal process of annual operating budgets and monthly forecasting, so you will need some buffering time to focus on other tasks while keeping your eye on the long-term plan.